Barbara Harris (bishop): Ordination and ministry

 Harris attended the Church of the Advocate on the north side of Philadelphia, for many years.
 She served as an acolyte in the historic service, held at the Church of the Advocate, in which the first eleven women, now known as the Philadelphia Eleven, were ordained priests in the Episcopal Church on July 29, 1974.
 The ordinations were controversial, as women's ordination was still being debated in the Episcopal Church, but they were later officially recognized.

 When Harris felt called to the ministry. the rector at Church of the Advocate, Paul Washington, recommended her to Bishop Lyman C. Ogilby of Pennsylvania, as a candidate for ordination.
 Ogilby ordained her as a deacon in 1979 and then as a priest in 1980.
+She studied in the Diocese of Pennsylvania's Alternative Program for Theological Education and Training.

 Harris was the priest-in-charge of St. Augustine of Hippo Church in Norristown, Pennsylvania, from 1980 to 1984.
 She also served as chaplain to the Philadelphia County prisons, and as counsel to industrial corporations for public policy issues and social concerns.
 She was named executive director of the Episcopal Church Publishing Company in 1984, and publisher of The Witness magazine.
 In 1988 she served as interim rector of the Church of the Advocate.